How do humans succeed in tasks like proving Fermat's Theorem or predicting the Higgs boson?

 One is the ability to solve {\bf new} problems on which evolution did not train zillions of our ancestors.
 We must have some pretty universal methods, not dependent on the specifics of focused problems.\\ Of course, it is hard to tell how, say, mathematicians find their proofs.
 Yet, the diversity and dynamism of math achievements suggest that some pretty universal mechanisms must be at work.

-Let me get now more technical, and focus on a specific problem:\\ Consider, for instance, algorithms that 3-color given graphs.\\ Is it true that every such algorithm can be sped-up 10 times on {\bf some} infinite set of graphs ?
+Let me get now more technical, and focus on a specific problem:\\ Consider, for instance, algorithms that 3-color given graphs\footnote {This is a complete problem, i.e. all other inversion problems are reducible to it.}.\\ Is it true that every such algorithm can be sped-up 10 times on {\bf some} infinite set of graphs ?